Native American languages

-Today 2000 Abenakis live on two reserves in Quebec, and another 10,000 Abenaki descendants are scattered
+Today 2000 Abenakis live on two reserves in Quebec, and another 10,000 Abenaki descendants in the United States.

-throughout New England.
-Only the Canadian Abenaki tribe is officially recognized, but there are at least three Abenaki
+Only the Canadian Abenaki tribe is federally recognized, but there are four state-recognized

 whether they were speakers of an Abenaki tongue or of Wampanoag.

 History: Modern Abenaki history has been a fugue of attrition and regrouping.

 Up to 75% of Native Americans in New England died of European diseases